ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 Artificial Intelligence (AI) and Machine Learning (ML) based solutions have shown promise for Early Detection [[2 - Pending]](#2) of undesirable events in different industries [[3 - Pending]](#3).
 A requirement that is recognized as essential in this type of approach is the use of quality datasets [[4 - Pending]](#4).

-In 2019, Petrobras recognized this need and then developed and published the first version of the 3W Dataset, which is described in detail by Vargas et al. [[5]](#5).

-The 3W Dataset is a set of Multivariate Time Series (MTS) [[6 - Pending]](#6), also called instance, labeled by experts.
-The name 3W was chosen because this dataset is composed of instances from ***3*** different sources (real, simulated and hand-drawn) and which contain undesirable events that occur in oil ***W***ells.
+In 2019, Petrobras**footnote{Petrobras is the largest oil company in Brazil, which operates in the exploration, production, refining, marketing, and transportation of oil, natural gas, and energy.}** recognized this need and then developed and published the first version of the 3W Dataset, which is described in detail by Vargas et al. [[5]](#5).
+The 3W Dataset is a set of Multivariate Time Series (MTS) [[6 - Pending]](#6), also called instances, labeled by experts.
+The name 3W was chosen because this dataset is composed of instances from ***3*** different sources (real, simulated, and hand-drawn) and which contain undesirable events that occur in oil ***W***ells.
 Each instance can contain 100% of the data relating to normality or part of the data relating to a single type of undesirable event.
 The basic idea is that temporal signatures between multiple variables of each type of event and normality can be learned (modeled) from a set of MTS.

 The main features of the 3W Dataset are as follows.
 Its real instances correspond to the real industrial environment.
 Frozen variables, missing variables, outliers, etc. are not treated intentionally.
 The idea is to encourage and enable the development of methodologies and digital products capable of dealing with real adversities.
-Therefore, it has been advocated that the preservation of characteristics typical of the real industrial environment generates quality datasets.
+Therefore, it has been advocated that the preservation of characteristics typical of the real industrial environment generates datasets with genuine data to those collected in the oil industry.
 Simulated instances have been added because some types of undesirable events are rare in real life.
 Hand-drawn instances have been added because some rare events are complicated to simulate and experts are familiar with the behavior of the variables during these events.

 As the 3W Dataset has been managed with Semantic Versioning [[7]](#7), its first version is identified by the code 1.0.0.

-Since its publication, the 3W Dataset has been explored by several people who make up the 3W Community.
-These people are independent professionals and representatives of research institutions, startups, companies and oil operators from different countries.

-Several works that have been developed and published has formed a considerable scientific framework related to Early Detection of undesirable events in oil wells.
-This framework is composed by books, conference papers, doctoral theses, final draduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.
+Since its publication, the 3W Dataset has been explored by several people who make up the 3W Community [[24]](#24).
+These people are independent professionals and representatives of research institutions, startups, companies, and oil operators from different countries.
+Several developed and published works have formed a considerable scientific framework related to the Early Detection of undesirable events in oil wells.
+This framework is composed of books, conference papers, doctoral theses, final graduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.

 In 2022, Petrobras created the 3W Project as the first and only pilot of the Open Lab Module of the Connections Program for Innovation [[8]](#8).
 The purpose of this module is to encourage collaborative and open project developments on the Internet, more specifically on GitHub [[9]](#9).
 Since then, the 3W Dataset has been maintained and developed in its own corporate Git repository [[10]](#10) on GitHub.